4rwn/hw_projects/README.md

 | 4         | 9                | 26 MHz (385ns)  | 10 cycles (385ns) | 85630                   | 2476214                  |
 | 5         | 14               | 16 MHz (375ns)  | 6 cycles (375ns)  | 100908                  | 2617115                  |
 | 6         | 20               | 11 MHz (273ns)  | 3 cycles (273ns)  | 92651                   | 2813321                  |

+## RISC-V Processor Core

+This is an implementation of an execution core for the RISC-V instruction set.

+### First Implementation

+The first working version supports just the base RV32I instruction set and uses a 5 stage pipeline:

+* IF: Instruction fetch from instruction memory
+* ID: Instruction decoding and register reads
+* EX: Execute compute operation using an ALU and evoke potential control flow transfers
+* MEM: Read/Write data memory
+* WB: Write-back result to destination register

+Aside from a clock and reset signal, the top-level module connects through its port to the read-only instruction memory and the data memory.
+The design can be synthesized for an iCE40 FPGA using 4685 logic cells and has a maximal frequency of 54.59 MHz after PnR.

+#### Data hazards

+A pipelined design leads to some correctness pitfalls that require addressing.
+For one, a source register can be read for an instruction at ID when an earlier instruction has not yet gotten the change to write it during WB.
+To avoid reading an old register value, the simplest solution is to stall the pipeline stages up to and including ID when it is detected that one of the source registers is equal to the destination register of the instruction currently in EX, MEM, or WB.
+Those three pipeline stages keep executing normally and after at most 3 cycles the required register will have been written and the instruction stalled in ID can proceed.

+#### Flushing instructions on control flow transfer

+A similar consequence of the pipelined design as data hazards is the fact that at the time when the decision is made to take a branch, 3 more instructions are already in the pipeline.
+In this case, there is nothing to do but flush those 3 invalid instructions.
+We implement this by simply invalidating the next 3 instructions passing the EX stage, since they have no effect on state before then, with the slight exception of stalling: One has to be careful not to stall on behalf of instructions that will be flushed further down the line.

+### Future Work

+* Stalling a register read for 3 cycles if it immediately follows a write of the same register is hugely inefficient, especially considering that the result that will be written in WB is already available after EX.
+A desirable optimization would thus be to forward result values from the EX or MEM stages to ID in order to limit stalled cycles.
+If done correctly, this should completely avoid stalling in all cases but one: Reading a register for an instruction that immediately followed a memory load on the same register will still require a stall cycle because the stage where the value is needed and the one where it is ready are 2 apart.
+* Similarly, there are ways to limit the amount of work that is lost as a result of instructions having to be flushed in branching.
+By only diverting control flow after EX we incur the maximal penalty on each jump and branch instruction.
+Different kinds of instructions can be optimized differently in this regard: A JAL can be pre-decoded during IF and the jump executed for the next fetch, avoiding completely having to flush anything.
+A JALR cannot be dealt with in the same way because the jump address depends on a source register, but these jump instructions are mainly used for function calls and returns and thus are not as performance critical anyway.
+On the other hand, branches are very important for performance and a branch predictor can offer many benefits.
+It works in the IF stage and tries to anticipate whether a branch will be taken solely based on its address.
+* Extend supported instructions to multiplications/divisions or floating-point operations.